 Melasma is a skin condition where brown patches appear on the skin.
 These patches usually appear on the cheeks, nose, forehead, chin, and upper lip.
 Patches can also appear on the neck and forearms.

-Common Site for Melasma
+Common Sites on the Face for Melasma

 Copyright © Nucleus Medical Media, Inc.

 The brown patches are due to an increased amount of melanin in the skin.
 The exact cause of increase in melanin is unknown.
 It is thought to be associated with hormones such as estrogen and progesterone.
 Sun exposure also plays a major role.

 Melasma is more common in women during their reproductive years, but it can occur in men.
 Other factors that increase may your chance of melasma include: Family history of melasmaHaving a darker skin tonePregnancyGetting too much sun exposureTaking birth control pillsUsing products that irritate the skin, such as cosmeticsCertain medications, such as antiseizure drugs or hormone therapy

 The only sign of melasma is dark patches of skin.
 It is not painful or itchy.